timothyhuo1/timothyhuo1.github.io/essays/radgradreview.md

 <img class="ui image" src="../images/notinplan-tags.png">

-The formatting of a page when there is a lot of tags can create unncessecary blank space.
+The formatting of a page when there is a lot of tags can create unnecessary blank space.
 The example in the image above shows the course page to Introduction to Programming for the Web (ICS 415).
 In the Not In Plan section on the left side, there is a list of opportunities that are related to this course.
 However, this leaves a huge blank space on the right side because there are no course reviews.
 Even if there were course reviews, the Not In Plan tags will overwhelm the other sections on that left side.
 Adding a dropdown menu or a view more button would minimize the page length and space.

 <b>Organization</b>

 <img class="ui image" src="../images/visibility-display.png">

 When users check off certain visibility control, this is reflected in the interests and career pages.
-For example the image above shows that certain student tags stand out, like having an image or showing their RadGrad level.
-This should be consistent, by only showing first and last name.
+For example, the image above shows that certain student tags stand out, like having an image or showing their RadGrad level.
+This should be consistent, by only showing first and last names.

 <img class="ui image" src="../images/visibility-courses.png">